-The Global Alliance of Independent Ag Consultants (GAIAC) and NAICC will host their fourth joint consultant’s workshop on Tuesday afternoon, January 25, 2022, from 2:00 pm – 7:00 pm.
+The Global Alliance of Independent Ag Consultants (GAIAC) and NAICC will host their fifth joint consultant’s workshop on Tuesday afternoon, January 24, 2023, from 2:00 pm – 7:00 pm.

 EXHIBIT HALL EXTRAVAGANZA AND SILENT AUCTION

-The exciting and educational Outgoing President’s Reception and Exhibit Hall Extravaganza will kick off at 5:30 pm, on Thursday evening, January 27.
-We’ll join together to pay tribute to NAICC President Matt Winslow as he wraps up his 2nd Presidential year.
+The exciting and educational Outgoing President’s Reception and Exhibit Hall Extravaganza will kick off at 5:30 pm, on Thursday evening, January 26.
+We’ll join together to pay tribute to NAICC President Grant McMillan as he wraps up his Presidential year.
 Catch up with peers, meet key industry representatives and learn about new technologies – simply by spending time in the Exhibit Hall.
 Exhibitors have the opportunity to give away prizes during the evening so be sure to drop off your business card in designated boxes throughout the day and at the beginning of the Extravaganza.

 Going on at the same time in the Exhibit Hall is The Foundation’s (FEAE) Silent Auction.
 Proceeds go toward instrumental educational programs that benefit our industry at large.
 Be a part this fun event by donating a unique item or by being the winning bid of a one-of-a-kind items from donated from throughout North America and Europe.
 You are sure to have a great time checking out the intriguing array of items and then protecting your bid to make sure your item of choice goes home with you!

-TOURS (register for these when you register for the meeting)
+(register for tours when you register for the meeting)

 SWEETS AND HISTORY TOUR